Up for a Challenge? (U4C) – Stimulating Innovation in Breast Cancer Genetic Epidemiology

 Team Members: Mete Civelek, Ph.D.; Mikhail Dozmorov, Ph.D.; Yunxian (Fureya) Liu, Ph.D.; Stephen Rich, Ph.D.

 Team Transcription employed a novel integrative genomics approach to explore the hypothesis that many of the non-coding single nucleotide polymorphisms (SNPs) identified by GWAS alter transcription factor (TF) binding sites and mediate effect on disease by modulating TF binding and gene regulation.
 This team identified a SNP, rs4802200, in perfect linkage disequilibrium with a GWAS-identified SNP, which is predicted to disrupt ZNF143 transcription factor binding within a breast cancer-relevant regulatory element.
 This SNP is a strong expression quantitative trait loci (eQTL) of ZNF404 in breast tissue.
 This pipeline can be used as a general framework to identify candidate causal variants with regulatory regions and TF binding sites that confer phenotypic variation and disease risk.

-- Elizabeth Gillanders, Ph.D., Genomic Epidemiology Branch, EGRP
+- Elizabeth Gillanders, Ph.D., Chief, Genomic Epidemiology Branch, EGRP

 - Leah Mechanic, Ph.D., M.P.H., Program Director, Genomic Epidemiology Branch, EGRP